tim-klug/Kafka-Basics-Presentation/Kafka.md

 - marks data for repartitioning
 - best practice is to isolate the transformation to know exactly where the partitioning happens

+### peek

+- read a key value pair
+- run any action with these data
+- returns the same event stream
+- events are unchanged

 ## Terminal Functions for KStreams and KTables

 ### to